SAVE THE DATE

 This SOLVE IT for Earth Day was filled with interesting finds and notable stories.
 At the Earth Day Cleanup in the Boise Eliot Native Grove project a park bench was installed, and the volunteer group was awarded the Backyard Habitat Certification during the event, all while a brass band played in the back!

-At the Broughton Beach project in Portland, Pan-African students from the World Oregon program joined the community and help to pick up 200 pounds of litter – most of it small peices of trash!
+At the Broughton Beach project in Portland, Pan-African students from the World Oregon program joined the community and help to pick up 200 pounds of litter – most of it small pieces of trash!

 To see more of the event day’s photos, check out SOLVE Facebook album titled SOLVE IT for Earth Day 2019.